kolkhis/lab-utils/bastion/airgap.md

-# Airgapping the Homelab
+# Bastion Host

-To improve security, the system will be air-gapped.
+To improve security, the system will be air-gapped by utilizing a bastion.

-This will be done with a bastion node that contains a user account that is jailed to a chrooted environment.
+This bastion node will contain a user account that is jailed to a chrooted environment.

 ## Table of Contents